rkuo2000/NPCpy/README.md

   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npc_team/yap.png" alt="logo for yap ", width=250></a>
 </p>

 - an agentic voice control loop with a specified agent.
+When launching `yap`, the user enters the typical `npcsh` agentic loop except that the system is waiting for either text or audio input.

 ```
 yap